brpandey/hangman/README.md

     $  ./hangman_game -n fred -t robot -r 3
 ```

-or alternatively you can run the release version for your environment
+or alternatively you can run the release version for the web mode

 ```
     $  mix deps.get